What is a smallcase Subscription?

-A subscription for a smallcase is a plan that you purchase to get access to the constituents and the ability to invest in the said smallcase along with timely portfolio updates like rebalance.
+A smallcase subscription is a plan by a smallcase Manager that you purchase to get access to the constituents of that smallcase and start investing in it.
+These fee-based smallcases also come along with timely portfolio updates called rebalance.

-As an investor, if you choose to invest in fee-based smallcases, you’d need a subscription plan.
+As an investor, if you choose to invest in fee-based smallcases, you’ll need a subscription plan.

-This is to get access to regular portfolio updates and research from the manager.
-You pay this fee to the manager.
+This fee is charged to get you access to high-quality research, regular portfolio updates, and other perks from the smallcase Manager whose subscription you buy.
+You pay this fee to the smallcase Manager in question.

-Once you have bought the subscription plan and invested in a smallcase, you receive periodic rebalance updates based on the manager’s research & expertise.
-Other benefits like portfolio tracking, SIP, Invest More in a tap, etc are also made accessible.
+Once you have bought the subscription and invested in a paid smallcase, you receive periodic rebalance updates based on the manager’s research & expertise.
+There are also associated benefits like portfolio tracking, SIP, investing more in a tap, etc.

-5. What are the subscription charges or plans?
+What are the smallcase Subscription Charges or Plans?

 – AUM (Assets Under Management) based